Myths and Legends of Neuroscience: Recovery from TBI plateaus in two years

 Emotional well-being, social behaviour and cognition are complex brain functions.
 Recovery of these brain functions is highly variable and may take years to improve and plateau.
 Cognitive functioning may take many years to improve, especially after severe brain injuries.
 Emotionally, patients may become depressed in the immediate aftermath, but then become happier and more positive as sensory and motor functioning normalises.
 However, when they start to encounter cognitive deficits that undermine their real-world functioning, depression may return.
 Thus, rather than improving in the long-term, emotional well-being may worsen.

-Social competency may be drastically affected initially.
+Brain injury can drastically affect social competency initially.
 With the passage of time, therapy and feedback from the world, social skills gradually improve.
 Even beyond the mythical two-year mark, there may be substantial improvements in social interactions.

 Compensation vs Recovery

-It might be argued that some of the long-term gains discussed above represent psychological adaptations and compensation for specific deficits, rather than real physiological improvements in the brain.
-Proponents of the two-year recovery argument suggest that physiological recovery after TBI ceases at two years, and that any improvements thereafter arise because the patient has learnt to adapt.
-This view represents a rather peculiar take on the situation, and one that seems to suggest that psychological processes have no physiological correlate.
+There is a view that long-term gains represent psychological adaptations and compensation for specific deficits, rather than real physiological improvements in the brain.
+Proponents of the two-year recovery argument suggest that physiological recovery after TBI ceases at two years.
+On that view, adaptation accounts for any improvement thereafter.
+This view represents a rather peculiar take on the situation, and one that seems to suggest that psychological or physical adaptative processes have no physiological correlate.
 What, after all, is psychological adaptation if not a changed physiological process in the brain?

-In this context, recovery is an improvement in a brain function that was impaired after TBI.
 Recovery does not mean that the physical structure of the brain, “the wiring,” must return to the same configuration as before the injury.
-It simply means that after TBI, a given brain function shows improvement for a while, and that after some time the initial gains come to an end.
+Recovery just means restoration of functioning.

 Current research tells us that we do not adequately understand predictors of recovery after TBI.
 We cannot say with certainty how long it will take to recover from a brain injury.
-Even if we know fundamentally important characteristics of the injury, such as the duration of post-traumatic amnesia, the patient’s initial score on the Glasgow Coma Scale, the extent of radiologically proven brain injury, etc, we are still unable to accurately predict outcome, and cannot say when recovery will plateau.
+Even if we know important characteristics of the injury, such as the initial score on the Glasgow Coma Scale, we are still unable to accurately predict outcome.
+We cannot confidently say when recovery will plateau.
 We might have learnt a massive amount about TBI in the last few years, but we still have a very long way to go.

 It does a disservice to patients to tell them that there is no hope for improvement beyond the two-year mark.
 It is also unhelpful to dangle the carrot of hope when it should be clear that a given brain function is not going to recover any further.
-At this stage of the development of our knowledge, it is time to start thinking about prognosis and outcome relative to the specific patient and to stop preaching the “it takes two-years to recover” generalisation.
+At this stage of the development of our knowledge, it is time to start thinking about prognosis and outcome relative to the specific patient.
+We need to stop preaching the “it takes two-years to recover” myth.

 Leave a Reply